-The overall aim of the project Cancer Advocacy Academy is to enhance the access to specialised, scientifically correct online information for European patients from those European countries with proven insufficient records of access to the internet and to increasing the capacity of cancer patients to best use social media channels in a way that will further benefit their work.
-This one year project, run by ECPC, is funded by the Waldesian Church in Italy.
+The overall aim of the project Cancer Advocacy Academy was to enhance the access to specialised, scientifically correct online information for European patients from those European countries with proven insufficient records of access to the internet and to increasing the capacity of cancer patients to best use social media channels in a way that will further benefit their work.
+This one- year project, run by ECPC, was funded by the Waldesian Church in Italy.

-The overall objective will be reached by achieving the following 2 deliverables:
+The overall objective was to achieve the following 2 deliverables:

-• Deliverable 2: ECPC will also provide two dedicated online trainings to the eight beneficiaries:
+• Deliverable 2: ECPC provided two dedicated online trainings to the eight beneficiaries:

 By providing equipment to these eight beneficiaries we contributed towards our aim: enhance the access to specialised, scientifically correct online information for European patients.
 We strongly believe that access to good information starts with the possession of good IT equipment.
 Indeed, empowering cancer patients starts with providing them the instruments for raising their voice in the new, fast - paced, 21st millennium.
 Cancer, in fact, knows no difference of age, gender and education level.
 The role of ICT technology is fundamental in ensuring cancer patients can understand and access vital information about their disease.

 Thus, having updated equipment will allow these organisations to: